Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW1/hw1_answers.md

 Calculating the minimum and maximum number of leaves on a tree with n verticies is kind of like constructing a piecewise function.

-If the tree has one vertex then it has no edges and can be considered a leaf onto itself.
-In such a case the minimum number of leaves is 1 as well as the maximum.
+If the tree has one vertex then it has no edges and has a degree of zero.
+In such a case the minimum number of leaves is 0 as well as the maximum.

 If a tree has 2 or more vertices then the minimum number of leaves it can have is 2.
 This can be verified by drawing a tree that is akin to a straight line, it will always have 2 leaves regardless of the number of vertices.